What the report includes

 LaingBuisson’s comprehensive study into specialist care services for younger adults.
-Fourth edition.
-Published 30th July 2020 (404pp).
+Fifth edition.
+Published 18th January 2022 (430pp).

-The report covers all aspects of social care for adults under the age of 65, which LaingBuisson estimates to be worth £12.5 billion across the whole of the UK.
+The report covers all aspects of social care for younger adults and LaingBuisson estimates the UK market to be worth £13.6 billion (2020/21).
 This includes services for people with learning difficulties, mental health issues, substance misuse problems and acquired brain injury, and comprises both residential and non-residential settings.

 Children’s Services UK Market Report 5ed

 What the report covers Overview of children in…